instructlab/taxonomy/README.md

 If you have not written YAML before, don't be intimidated - it's just text.
 There's a few things to know:

-- Spaces and identation matter in YAML.
+- Spaces and indentation matter in YAML.
 Two spaces to indent.
 - Don't use tabs!
 - Be careful to not have trailing spaces at the end of a line.
-- The line for the "answer:" key should start with a "-", but the other keys should not have this "-".
+- The line for the `answer` key should start with a "-", but the other keys should not have this "-".
 - Some special characters such as " and ' need to be "escaped."
 This is why some of the lines for keys in the example YAML we provided have the "|" character.